Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Stability and the Radion Effective Action

 \section{Stability and the Radion Effective Action}

 In this section and the next, we study the brane-dilaton system globally.
 To this end, we put the classical bulk solutions (see~\cite{Fichet:2023dju}) into the fundamental action $\cal S$, defined in \eqref{eq:action}.
 This defines a ``holographic'' on-shell action that depends only on the brane location $r_b$ and the value of the dilaton on the brane, $\phi_b$, ${\cal S}_{\rm on-shell}[r_b,\phi_b]$.
 We restrict the spacetime dimension to $D=5$ for simplicity.
+We remind that we restrict to static configurations, with $r_b$ independent on the spacetime coordinates $x^\mu$, see section~\ref{subsec:Mnu_spacetime}.